RDHPCS Cloud Computing

 PW’s cost dashboard is a good tool to find unit cost, and extrapolate it to estimate usage for PoP.

-How to access the head node from the Parallel Works [PW] web interface?
+How do I access the head node from the Parallel Works [PW] web interface?

 You can connect to the head node from the PW portal, or Xterm window if you have added your public key in the resource definition prior to launching a cluster.